Laniakea-elixir-it/LiferayPlugIns/future-gateway-customisable-application-portlet/README.md

   * for "radio" type: JSON array of strings or numbers
 * NAME_OF_PARAMETER: unique name of parameter (name must be single word e.g. use _ as separator between words)
 * DISPLAY: parameter named shown for user in request pop-up
+* CHOOSEN_VALUE: (works only for list and radio types) value selected in the list or radio
+* LENGTH: (works only for text and password types) max length of input